samhedin/se_dvorak_ep/README.md

 `-` and `_` are on `altgr + t` and `altgr + h` respectively.
 I use them often and therefore they should have high priority.

 ## Images
+### When altgr is held down
 ![Layout l2](layout2.png "l2 layout")

+### Normal/Shift
 ![Layout l1](layout1.png "l1 layout")

 ### TODO
-Make images not look like shit
+Make images not look like shit, preferable show all levels in one image.